 President Richard Nixon commissioned a study be completed on marijuana to discover if there were medical benefits and if the plant was addictive.
 Instead of publishing the results, he hide the findings and placed cannabis at the top to allow for incarceration of war protesters.

-Sound propagation of a production grow facility starts with strong genetics and should not be overlooked.
+Sound propagation in a production grow facility starts with strong genetics and should not be overlooked.
 It forms the foundation upon which all the future steps of the process are built upon: Vegatative, Flowering, Harvest, and Packaging, and even the sale of the final product are all linked to maintaining quality genetics.
 We hope you enjoy the plant medicine we grow.
-If there are strains you think should be in our garden, please drop us a line at email@example.com.
+If there are strains you think should be in our garden, please drop the owners an email at email@example.com.